Temple Mount: Israeli period

 On October 8, 1990, Israeli forces patrolling the site blocked worshippers from reaching it.
 A tear gas canister was set off among the female worshippers, which caused events to escalate.
 On 12 October 1990 Palestinian Muslims protested violently the intention of some extremist Jews to lay a cornerstone on the site for a New Temple as a prelude to the destruction of the Muslim mosques.
 The attempt was blocked by Israeli authorities but demonstrators were widely reported as having stoned Jews at the Western Wall.
 According to Palestinian historian Rashid Khalidi, investigative journalism has shown this allegation to be false.
-Rocks were eventually thrown, while security forces fired rounds that ended up killing 21 people and injuring 150 more.
+Rocks were eventually thrown, while security forces fired rounds that killed 21 people and injuring 150 more.
 An Israeli inquiry found Israeli forces at fault, but it also concluded that charges could not be brought against any particular individuals.

 On 8 October 1990, 22 Palestinians were killed and over 100 others injured by Israeli Border Police during protests that were triggered by the announcement of the Temple Mount Faithful, a group of religious Jews, that they were going to lay the cornerstone of the Third Temple.
 Between 1992 and 1994, the Jordanian government undertook the unprecedented step of gilding the dome of the Dome of the Rock, covering it with 5000 gold plates, and restoring and reinforcing the structure.
-The Salah Eddin minbar was also restored.
+Saladin's minbar was also reconstructed.
 The project was paid for by King Hussein personally, at a cost of $8 million.
 The Temple Mount remains, under the terms of the 1994 Israel–Jordan peace treaty, under Jordanian custodianship.
 In December 1997, Israeli security services preempted an attempt by Jewish extremists to throw a pig's head wrapped in the pages of the Quran into the area, in order to spark a riot and embarrass the government.